Maximilien Robespierre: December 1793

-On 3 December, Robespierre accused Danton in the Jacobin Club of feigning an illness to emigrate to Switzerland.
+On 3 December, according to reports in the Moniteur universel, Robespierre accused Danton of feigning an illness to emigrate to Switzerland.
 Danton, according to him, showed too often his vices and not his virtue.
 Robespierre was stopped in his attack.
 The gathering was closed after applause for Danton.

 On 4 December, by the Law of Revolutionary Government, the independence of departmental and local authorities came to an end when extensive powers of the Committee of Public Safety were codified.
 Submitted by Billaud and implemented within 24 hours, the law was a drastic decision against the independence of deputies and commissionaires on a mission; coordinated action among the sections became illegal.

 On 5 December, the journalist Camille Desmoulins launched a new journal, Le Vieux Cordelier.
 He defended Danton, attacked the de-Christianisers, and later compared Robespierre with Julius Caesar as dictator.
 Robespierre made a counterproposal of setting up a Committee of Justice to examine some of the cases under the Law of Suspects.

 Seventy-three deputies who had voted against the insurrection on 2 June were allowed to take their seats in the Convention.
 On 6 December, Robespierre warned in the Convention against the dangers of dechristianisation, and attacked "all violence or threats contrary to the freedom of religion".